forki/NoSilverBullet/slides/index.md

 > "The one opinion was that a really competent programmer should be puzzle-minded and very fond of clever tricks; the other opinion was that programming was nothing more than optimizing the efficiency of the computational process, in one direction or the other." - Dijkstra

 ***
-#### Essential vs Accidental Complexity

-' problem was this was from an OS/Tooling perspective.

----
 #### Why do we need a "silver bullet"?
 + Software Crisis
 + Coupled to Hardware due to limited abstractions